fcampelo/EC-Bestiary/README.md

 In short: this is not a _Hall of Fame_ of algorithms, and having your paper on the list is definitely *not* something you should want.
 Think of it more as [The island of Doctor Moreau](https://en.wikipedia.org/wiki/The_Island_of_Doctor_Moreau).

-Regardless, it is important to highlight that this list makes no (explicit) claims about the quality of these papers: it may include relevant papers in the metaheuristics literature side by side with others for which the contribution is, to put it mildly, less well-defined.
+Regardless, it is important to highlight that this list makes no claims about the quality of these papers: it may include relevant papers in the metaheuristics literature side by side with others for which the contribution is, to put it mildly, less well-defined.

 *****
 ### Introduction